• Skip to primary navigation

 A pin to share the recipe for easter lamb cake

-There’s no “Pinterest Fail” in site with this in-depth, step-by-step recipe for the traditional Easter Lamb Cake Recipe!
+There’s no “Pinterest Fail” in sight with this in-depth, step-by-step recipe for the traditional Easter Lamb Cake Recipe!
 It will wow and impress your family, friends, and strangers on the internet!
+Don't forget to check out the video tutorial below.

 Lamb Cake Recipe